nicfv/Me/docs/blog/posts/2023-10-08-cursed-units.md

   - physics
   - dimensional analysis
   - time
-draft: true
 ---
-# Blessed Units
+# Pure Unit System of Measurement

-Let's get rid of pounds, kilograms, feet, meters, seconds, and degrees altogether and come up with a new, pure unit system to describe our world, the *Blessed Unit System*, or BUS, pronounced *booze*.
-For example, lets use "speed of light"s to describe quantities of velocity.
+Let's get rid of pounds, kilograms, feet, meters, seconds, and degrees altogether and come up with a new, pure unit system based on limits of our universe, to describe our world.
+Believe it or not, this actually exists!
+It's called [Planck Units](https://en.wikipedia.org/wiki/Planck_units), and it's a completely ideal system of measurement based on our universe's fundamental constants.
+For example, "speed of light"s describe quantities of velocity.
+Here's a really neat way to create Planck units using linear algebra and *math*.
 Since this is a blog post and not a scientific research paper, let's keep this simple, assuming there are only 4 (out of the [seven](https://en.wikipedia.org/wiki/SI_base_unit)) physical base units in our universe.
 Let's also assume our universe has 4 [fundamental constants](https://en.wikipedia.org/wiki/Physical_constant).
 See the tables below for the list of each and symbols.

 <!-- more -->